Rob117/react-native-dynamic-cropper/README.md

 This library is iOS only right now - Android coming soon, I hope.
 This is to fulfill a specific need of a dynamic image cropper for both platforms that isn't available in a neat NPM package.

+# DANGER

+This is the first release of this library, and it is NOT functional right now.
+I'm currently working on resolving this issue, please stay tuned.

 `$ npm install react-native-dynamic-cropper --save`

 ### First Step